 If you’re repaying eligible federal student loans:

-- Your monthly payments are automatically suspended for the rest of the year, and you won’t be charged interest during this period.
+- Your monthly payments are automatically suspended, and you won’t be charged interest during this period.

 - While your monthly payments are suspended, you can still earn credit toward loan forgiveness if you’re in a qualifying repayment plan.